-Developed areas in the study area consist of graded roads, bare ground, accessory structures, domestic animal enclosures, and associated landscaping.
-Non-wetland depressions are west of the proposed cultivation area.
+Developed areas in the study area consist of graded roads, bare ground, man-made structures, domestic animal enclosures, and associated landscaping.
+The on-site man-made pond (not shown on project site plan) was mapped as lacustrine habitat.
+A non-wetland depression was mapped on the west side of the proposed cultivation area and a depressional wetland was mapped on the east sides of the proposed cultivation area.
 An ephemeral depressional swale was mapped north of the proposed cultivation area.
 The swale drains from west to east and is a tributary to an unnamed riverine drainage in the northeastern corner of the study area beyond the proposed project disturbance area.
-The riverine drainage is mapped as a blue-line stream by the U.S.G.S. and classified by the United States Fish and Wildlife Service (USFWS) National Wetlands Inventory as R4SBC, a sparsely-vegetated, riverine system that is seasonally flooded with surface water for extended periods, especially early in the growing season, but is absent by the end of the growing season in most years.
-The swale is classified by USFWS as a palustrine system with surface water present for brief periods (from a few days to a few weeks) during the growing season (PAX 2019b).
+The riverine drainage is mapped as a blue-line stream by the U.S.G.S and classified by the United States Fish and Wildlife Service (USFWS) as R4SBC, a sparsely-vegetated, riverine system that is seasonally flooded with surface water for extended periods, especially early in the growing season, but is absent by the end of the growing season in most years.
+The swale is classified by USFWS as a palustrine system with surface water present for brief periods (from a few days to a few weeks) during the growing season.
+A non-depressional swale was mapped south of the proposed cultivation area.